prinsij/RogueReborn/Doc/Design/MIS/README.md

 # Module Interface Specification #

-The folders and files for the MIS.
+The folders and files for the Module Interface Specification (MIS).

 <p><br></br></p>
 | File | Description |